 Complete Part I if the organization answered "Yes" to Form 990, Part IV, line 14b.
-This means the organization had aggregate revenues or expenses of more than \$10,000 from or attributable to grantmaking, fundraising, business, investment, and program services outside the United States, or held investments outside the United States in foreign partnerships, foreign during the tax year to foreign organizations or foreign individuals, it may also need to complete, as applicable, Part II or III.
-If the organization didn't make any such grants, it doesn't need to complete Part II or III.
+This means the organization had aggregate revenues or expenses of more than \$10,000 from or attributable to grantmaking, fundraising, business, investment, and program services outside the United States, or held investments outside the United States in foreign partnerships, foreign corporations, and other foreign entities with an aggregate book value of \$100,000 or more at any time during the tax year.